 Corner of Todd Mall & Parsons St, Alice Springs NT 0870

 This post includes almost every point of interest for Alice Springs and Central Australia.
-The few that I did not add are the ones that can be skipped.
-As Australia is a vast continent, you need to be efficient with your time.
-For more convenience, you can download this article as a PDF file, print it and use it on the go.
-To do this, register as a member or sign in if you have already an account.
+You can download this article as a PDF file, print it and use it on the go.

 MORE ARTICLES ABOUT TOURISM IN AUSTRALIA: